Schmudling/AlignedForensics/test_code/README.md

 In order to run these evaluations parallely, use the ```run_tests.py``` script.
 The returned csv files contains the scores given by the neural networks.

 ## Resolution/Compression sweeps
 We also provide the code to recreate the resolution/webp-compression diagrams given in the paper.
-An example use case can be found in the
+Examples can be found in the ```sweep.sh``` script.